Torrey DeVitto: Philanthropy and activism

 An animal rights advocate, DeVitto has two rescued dogs, Beau and Homie, and partnered with the Shelter Pet Project to promote adoption.
 In 2016, she teamed up with HSUS and their Be Cruelty-Free campaign.
 She declared herself "vegan in my fashion and vegetarian in my food".

 In other charitable endeavors, she performed with Erik Nye at the New Horizons Havana Nights Gala in April 2015.
 DeVitto has worked alongside the National Alliance on Mental Illness to raise awareness for Mental Health Month in May.
 She also joined NAMI to share her own story and the importance of living stigma-free of mental illnesses.
-She is a member of the Rape, Abuse & Incest National Network's National Leadership Council (NLC), which is a group of dedicated individuals who are committed to RAINN's mission of supporting survivors and ending sexual violence.
+She is a member of the Rape, Abuse & Incest National Network's National Leadership Council, a group of dedicated individuals who are committed to RAINN's mission of supporting survivors and ending sexual violence.
 In August 2019, DeVitto announced that she became an official board member of SafeBae.
 In 2020, she teamed up with The Tote Project to launch a "Free to Blossom x Torrey DeVitto Pouch," made from recycled saris by sex trafficking victims in India.
 Glamour placed it on its list of "35 Eco-Friendly Gifts That Do Right by Mother Earth."
 A portion of each sale was donated to SafeBae, which works to prevent sexual assault among teens.
 On November 18, 2021, DeVitto visited South Kingstown High School as part of a tour of several schools in Rhode Island on behalf of SafeBae.
 She talked to students about the dangers of sexual assault and held a presentation about sexual assault prevention.

 Personal life

-DeVitto began dating her Killer Movie co-star Paul Wesley in 2007, and they married in a private ceremony in April 2011.
-DeVitto and Wesley filed for divorce in July 2013 after two years of marriage, with their divorce finalized in December 2013.
+In 2007, DeVitto began dating her Killer Movie co-star Paul Wesley, whom she married in a private ceremony in April 2011.
+In July 2013, after two years of marriage, they filed for divorce which was finalized in December 2013.

 DeVitto was in a two-year relationship with comedian Rick Glassman from 2014 to 2016.
-On May 8, 2021 she announced via Instagram that she was dating Chicago Cubs manager, David Ross.
-Per her March 8, 2023, guest appearance on “Unqualified with Anna Faris”, the two broke up recently.

-She is good friends with actress Arielle Kebbel, who was also raised in Winter Park, Florida.
+In August 2018, she officially confirmed her relationship with Chicago P.D. star Jesse Lee Soffer, after a year of dating.
+The pair announced the end of their relationship in May 2019.
+She dated Chicago Cubs manager David Ross from 2021 to early 2023.

+In September 2023, she got engaged to director Jared LaPine.
+The pair married on September 14, 2024 in Pullman, Michigan.
+DeVitto gave birth to their first child, a daughter named Lyle-Josephine on November 21, 2024.
+She owns a 7.2-acre farm in Michigan.

-In May 2022, DeVitto revealed that she had an abortion at age 21, saying "I just started making money but with taxes and agent fees and manager fees, you don't really take home that much, and I didn't have the funds to do this.
-I was living in a house in Los Angeles with three other roommates and very scared, very confused, and so I made the decision that was best for me.
-And he made that decision as well".
+In May 2022, DeVitto revealed that she had an abortion at age 21, saying, "I just started making money but with taxes and agent fees and manager fees, you don't really take home that much, and I didn't have the funds to do this.
+I was living in a house in Los Angeles with three other roommates and very scared, very confused, and so I made the decision that was best for me."